vito.

 01 · sp'26

 Mono is the catalogue.
-Numbers, serials, timestamps, volume markers.
+Numbers, serials, timestamps.
 Used sparingly — if everything is stamped, nothing is.

 iv. in conversation